 - Instance name: If the database instance isn't a named instance, you can use only the computer name of the SQL Server.
-If you've named the instance, use computer-name\instance-name as the database instance name.
-To determine the server instance name that you're using, run select @@servername on the SQL Server.
+If you have named the instance during the instance setup, use computer-name\instance-name as the database instance name.
+To determine the server instance name that you are using, run select @@servername on the SQL Server.
 The return value is the exact database instance name.
-If your SQL server listens on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
+If your SQL server is configured to be listening on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
 For example, type DXSBC-SRD-1,2433 in the Instance name text box, where 2433, following the comma, denotes the custom listener port. - Database name: Type a custom database name in the Database name text box or use the default database name preset in the text box.
 Click Test connection to test the connectivity to the SQL Server instance and the validity of the database name.

-A custom database name must consist of only A-Z, a-z, 0-9, and underscores, and can't exceed 123 characters.
+A custom database name must contain only A-Z, a-z, 0-9, and underscores, and cannot exceed 123 characters.

 - You must have the securityadmin and dbcreator server role permissions of the database.

-If you do not have the permissions, you can: - Ask the database administrator to assign the permissions for the installation.
-After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed.
+If you do not have the permissions, you can:

-- Or, during the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
+- Ask the database administrator to assign the permissions for the installation.
+After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package under \layout\image-full\x64\Session Recording on the Citrix Virtual Apps and Desktops ISO.
+During the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
 Type the correct credentials and then click OK to continue the installation.

-The installation creates the Session Recording database and adds the machine account of the Session Recording server as db_owner.
+The installation creates the Session Recording database and adds the machine account of the Session Recording server as db\owner.

-- Session Recording Server computer account:

-- Deployments 1 and 2: Type localhost in the Session Recording Server computer account text box. - Deployment 3: Type the name of the machine hosting the Session Recording server in the format of domain\computer-name.
+- Session Recording Server computer account: - Deployments 1 and 2: Type localhost in the Session Recording Server computer account text box. - Deployment 3: Type the name of the machine hosting the Session Recording server in the format of domain\computer-name.
 The Session Recording server computer account is the user account for accessing the Session Recording database.

-Attempts to install the Session Recording administration components can fail with error code 1603 when a domain name is set in the Session Recording Server computer account text box.
+Attempts to install the Session Recording Administration components can fail with error code 1603 when a domain name is set in the Session Recording Server computer account text box.
 As a workaround, type localhost or NetBIOS domain name\machine name in the Session Recording Server computer account text box.
-To get the NetBIOS domain name, run '$env:userdomain' in PowerShell or 'echo %UserDomain%' in a command prompt on the machine where you installed the Session Recording server.
+To get the NetBIOS domain name, go to the Session Recording server and run '$env:userdomain' in PowerShell or 'echo %UserDomain%' in a command prompt.